ktorio/ktor-documentation/topics/oauth.md

 1. A user opens a login page in a Ktor application.
 2. Ktor makes an automatic redirect to the authorization page for a specific provider and passes the necessary [parameters](#configure-oauth-provider):
-    * a client ID used to access APIs of the selected provider;
+    * A client ID used to access APIs of the selected provider.
-    * a callback or redirect URL specifying a Ktor application page that will be opened after authorization is completed;
+    * A callback or redirect URL specifying a Ktor application page that will be opened after authorization is completed.
-    * scopes of third-party resources required for a Ktor application;
+    * Scopes of third-party resources required for a Ktor application.
-    * a grant type used to get an access token (Authorization Code in our case);
+    * A grant type used to get an access token (Authorization Code).
-    * a `state` parameter used to mitigate CSRF attacks and redirect users;
+    * A `state` parameter used to mitigate CSRF attacks and redirect users.
-    * optional parameters specific for a certain provider.
+    * Optional parameters specific for a certain provider.
 3. The authorization page shows a consent screen with the level of permissions required for a Ktor application.
 These permissions depend on the specified scopes, as configured in [](#configure-oauth-provider).
 4. If a user approves the requested permissions, the authorization server redirects back to the designated redirect URL